vitorstabile/software-quality/README.md

 The idea is a dynamic approache to running the code to test it

+Software testing is a critical element of software quality assurance and represents the ultimate review of:
+    – specification;
+    – design;
+    – coding.

+Software life-cycle models (e.g., waterfall) frequently include software testing as a separate phase that follows implementation

+Contrary to some life-cycle models, testing is an activity that must be carried out throughout the life-cycle.

+It is not enough to test the end product of each phase.
+Ideally, testing occurs during each phase.

 **Testing phases**

 - **Unit testing** = Test of individual units of source code.
 The definition of “unit” for test purposes depends on the actual software.
 It is done by the programmer most of the times